Pavithra2997/Verilog-Code-for-Swapping-Three-Numbers/README.md

-# NAME : PAVITHRA K

-# REG NO : 212222060173

-# DATE :

-# EX NO 3: SIMULATION AND IMPLEMENTATION OF SWAPPING OF THREE NUMBERS IN VERILOG HDL
+## EX NO 3: SIMULATION AND IMPLEMENTATION OF SWAPPING OF THREE NUMBERS IN VERILOG HDL

 ## AIM
 To design and simulate a Verilog HDL code for swapping the values of three numbers without using any temporary variables, and verify the correctness of the swapping operation through a testbench using the Vivado 2023.1 simulation environment.